 The costs of a ceramic tile floor are comprised of two elements: the price of the materials themselves, and the cost of installation labor.

 When purchased at big-box stores or tile specialty outlets, ceramic tile can range from less than $1 per square foot for plain solid-color tiles to just under $20 per square foot for porcelain tiles that mimic the look of fine marbles or woods.
 At the high end, prices rival that of natural stone tiles, but very elegant and serviceable tiles are available in the $3 to $7 per square foot range.

 Installation costs can vary widely, too, depending on the size of the job, geographic location, and even where your building is located.
 Even when installation services are purchased from a national retailer, labor costs in some regions of the country may be much higher than those in another region.
 However, a recent national survey placed the costs for standard ceramic tile installation at about $5 per square foot.
 Installation of porcelain or mosaic tiles will be somewhat higher than this due to more complicated installation requirements, but it's rare that you will need to pay more than $8 per square foot for installation.
 Larger jobs actually tend to be cheaper on a cost-per-square-footage basis.
-There may be minimum charge of $300 or so for small installations
+There may be a minimum charge of $300 or so for small installations